Linuxnerdo792/Linuxnerdo792/README.md

-Hi, I am Research Sharma Bhattarai his is my sophomore year as a cybersecurity major and i am thinking to make two tools one is for network traffic analysis and lastly a tool to build a tool that takes user passwords and hashes them using strong algortihms.
+Hi, I am Research Sharma Bhattarai this is my sophomore year as a cybersecurity major and i am thinking to make two tools one is for network traffic analysis and lastly a tool to build a tool that takes user passwords and hashes them using strong algortihms.

 Projects I am Working On: